lyteabovenyte/ddia-thoughts/designing-data-intensive-application/part I/chapter-1.md

 - **throughput**: the number of records we can process per second, or the total time it takes to run a job on a dataset of a certain size

 - In a batch processing system such as Hadoop, we usually care about throughput—the number of records we can process per second, or the total time it takes to run a job on a dataset of a certain size.
-In online systems, what’s usually more important is the service’s response time—that is, the time between a client sending a request and receiving a response
+In online systems, what’s usually more important is the service’s response time that is, the time between a client sending a request and receiving a response

 - Usually it is better to use percentiles.
 If you take your list of response times and sort it from fastest to slowest, then the median is the halfway point: for example, if your median response time is 200 ms, that means half your requests return in less than 200 ms, and half your requests take longer than that.